RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 You'll learn how to:

-1. Create an account with a free subscription and database
+1. Create an account, a free subscription, and a database

 1. Connect to your database